PoisotLab/MS_network_els/els_networks.md

 network, it is also a powerful tool to investigate ecological questions.
 As long as the studying system contains interactions, links or connections, graph theory provides a perfectly adapted simple framework to characterize complex systems such as ecological networks.
-Indices such as connectance, degree distribution of network topology serve as basic measurements to describe systems.
+Indices such as connectance, degree distribution or network topology serve as basic measurements to describe systems.
 Using theses indices, this framework facilitates comparison between different systems.
-And the relatively important number of network studies leads to a myriads of ways to sample, analyze and interpret them [see @delm17aen].
+Nowadays, the relatively important number of network studies leads to a myriads of ways to sample, analyze and interpret them [see @delm17aen].

 Studying ecological networks have however a larger purpose than just their description and classification.
 Basic measurements are correlated to several